NirmalNyaupane/kubernetes-practice/pod/readme.md

 __livenessProbe__

 A liveness probe determines if a container is running and healthy.
 If the liveness probe fails, Kubernetes assumes the container is in an unhealthy state and restarts it.
-(Just like ecs and other serive if /health endpoint is fails then new deplyment would be discarded).
-Used for auto healing purpose

 ```
 livenessProbe: